Home / Securing Thermal Cameras against Network Vulnerabilities

 Cybersecurity is a topical issue within the surveillance space (especially with thermal imaging), posing a wide range of security risks to critical systems.
 Reports from several years ago suggest that almost all IP-based cameras ship with default credentials; these were left unchanged by the customers, leaving cameras open to unauthorized access and cyber threats.

-An organization can make large investments in physical security technology.
-Still, technologies such as cameras can often be used as a backdoor into networks, negating network security and putting a business at risk.
+An organization can make large investments in security of physical systems.
+Still, technologies such as cameras can often be used as a backdoor, allowing unauthorized access into networks, negating network security and putting personal information and sensitive data at risk.
 Mike Sanchez, CISO of United Data Technologies.
 “They start in the surveillance system and go from there to the data center, and…to the accounting department.” [i]

 An IP-based camera is an endpoint for a network; it will have a unique address and communicate back and forth with the system to which it is connected.
 All network endpoints represent vulnerable points of entry for cybercriminals.
 Attackers can use endpoints to execute code and exploit vulnerabilities.